kimdurante/intro-to-gdal/content/clipping.md

 Use `gdalwarp` with the `-cutline` flag to specify the clipping area

 Clip the San Francisco quadrangle to the boundary of zip code 94109.
-Use the `-crop_to_cutline` flag to crop the extent of the new dataset to the extent of the cutline
+Use the `-crop_to_cutline` flag to crop the extent of the new data to the extent of the cutline

 ```
 $ gdalwarp -cutline sf_94109.geojson `-crop_to_cutline SF1987_wgs84.tif SF1987_wgs84_clipped.tif